-An RBC count is a blood test that tells how many red blood cells (RBCs) you have.
+An RBC count is a blood test that measures how many red blood cells (RBCs) you have.

 RBCs contain hemoglobin, which carries oxygen.
 How much oxygen your body tissues get depends on how many RBCs you have and how well they work.

-The RBC count is almost always part of the CBC (complete blood count) test.
+The RBC count is almost always part of a complete blood count (CBC) test.

-The test can help diagnose anemia and other conditions affecting red blood cells.
+The test can help diagnose different kinds of anemia (low number of RBCs) and other conditions affecting red blood cells.

-Your RBC count will increase for several weeks when you move to a higher altitude.
+Your RBC count will increase for several weeks when you are in a higher altitude.

 Drugs that can increase the RBC count include:

 Lower-than-normal numbers of RBCs may be due to:

 Drugs that can decrease the RBC count include:

 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Taking blood from some people may be more difficult than from others.